k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup_Single_node.md

 ## Pre-Installation Steps

-Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities that must be performed prior to either Fabric or TDM installation.
+Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities that should be performed prior to either Fabric or TDM installation.
 Note this step is mandatory and must be performed at least once per each server.

 ## Setup for Fabric 7.x & TDM 7.x